What Is Biometric Security?

 And it kind of is!

-Technology once only used by the military or law enforcement is now cropping up in all aspects of our everyday lives.
+Technology once used only by the military or law enforcement is now cropping up in all aspects of our everyday lives.

 What is biometric security used for?

-Single sign-on (SSO) and Healthcare
+Single sign-on (SSO) and healthcare

 Single sign-on (SSO) is an authentication service allowing a user to log in with a single ID and password to any of several related but separate software systems.